· Operations

 Remediation tracking is mandatory.
 Finding vulnerabilities isn’t enough.
 You need to show what you did about them.
 Every finding in the report should have a status: remediated, accepted risk with justification, or in progress with a timeline.
 We track this in the same Git repository where the reports live, so there’s a full audit trail of when issues were identified and when they were resolved.

 Framework mapping shows maturity.
 When findings reference CWE numbers and map to OWASP categories, it signals that you understand security testing at a structural level.
+Which is kind of the whole point.
 When the report ties back to specific SOC 2 CC criteria, it shows you understand what the audit is actually evaluating.

 Scope honesty builds trust.
 Don’t claim your automated scan covers everything.
 Our reports explicitly note what isn’t covered: internal network testing, social engineering, physical security, business logic testing that requires authenticated access.
-Auditors respect honesty about limitations far more than inflated claims of completeness.
+Auditors respect a clear statement of limitations far more than inflated claims of completeness.
 If you need authenticated or internal testing, that might justify a periodic external engagement for those specific areas.

 Version control is your friend.
 Some companies store pen test reports in shared drives or compliance platforms.
 We store ours in Git.
 Every report is a commit with a timestamp, and the full history of findings, remediations, and accepted risks is traceable through commit logs.
 When an auditor asks “show me the pen test from August,” you can pull the exact state of the repository at that point.
 Git gives you an immutable audit trail for free, which is better than anything a compliance platform provides.
 This is part of the same evidence collection automation approach we use across the entire compliance program.

 There’s also a practical benefit to storing reports alongside the remediation work.
 When a developer fixes a finding, the code change and the updated pen test status can reference each other.
-That traceability is exactly what CC7.4 asks for when it requires “programmatic responses to identified incidents.”
+That traceability supports what CC7.4 asks for: responding to identified security incidents through a defined response program, with documented remediation.

 For a SaaS company running external-facing services, this covers the vast majority of what auditors need to see.
 You’re monitoring for vulnerabilities continuously (CC7.1), testing your controls regularly (CC4.1), and documenting findings with remediation (CC7.4).
 That’s the substance of what SOC 2 asks for.